Manifesto-Digital/contentful-gatsby-netlify/documentation/04-local-setup-and-workflows.md

 We have a folder for fragments `src/fragments` there will be many examples here on the different uses. **Fragments can be used within fragments** https://www.gatsbyjs.org/docs/querying-with-graphql/#fragments

-To check where in the GraphQL query to query for the new component use the playground to see what schema is available // TODO: link to playground
+To check where in the GraphQL query to query for the new component use the [GraphiQL IDE](./09-debugging-and-gotchas.md#graphiQL-ide) to see what schema is available.

 #### Adding to a list of assemblies